sborms/cyclingsimilarity.com/README.md

 ### webapp

-This is the `Streamlit` frontend, which is deployed to Streamlit Cloud.
-Changes here are automatically pushed to Streamlit Cloud.
+This is the `Streamlit` frontend, which is deployed to **Streamlit Cloud**.
+Changes are automatically pushed.

 ## Main technologies